thevickypedia/pypi-publisher/README.md

-# Pypi Publish
+# Pypi Publisher

-`pypi-publish` is a GitHub action designed to upload python projects to Pypi repository.
+`pypi-publisher` is a GitHub action designed to upload python projects to Pypi repository.

 ## Install Guide

-#### Add `pypi-publish` action to your build workflow
+#### Add `pypi-publisher` action to your build workflow

 - In your GitHub repository, select the Actions tab and either add or edit a workflow.
 - Copy and paste the yaml into your workflow.